Plantman

-Plantman is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Plantman is the name of two supervillains appearing in American comic books published by Marvel Comics: Samuel Smithers (created by Stan Lee, Joe Carter, and Dick Ayers) and Paul (created by Nick Spencer and Ramon Rosanas), both with the ability to control plants, Samuel via technology and Paul via biology.
+Samuel also goes by the name Blackheath as a member of the Thunderbolts.

 Publication history

-The Samuel Smithers version of Plantman first appeared in Strange Tales #113 and was created by Stan Lee, Jerry Siegel (under the alias of Joe Carter), and Dick Ayers.
+The Samuel Smithers iteration of Plantman first appeared in Strange Tales #113 and was created by Stan Lee, Jerry Siegel (under the alias of Joe Carter), and Dick Ayers.

-The Paul version of Plantman first appeared in The Astonishing Ant-Man #7 and was created by Nick Spencer and Ramon Rosanas.
+The Paul incarnation of Plantman first appeared in The Astonishing Ant-Man #7 and was created by Nick Spencer and Ramon Rosanas.

 Fictional character biography

 Samuel Smithers

-Growing up as a poor London orphan, Samuel Smithers found refuge and work as a lab assistant with a famous botanist who was researching the intelligence of plant life.
-After the botanist's death, Smithers traveled to the United States, hoping to continue his mentor's work.
-He invents a device capable of communicating with plants.
-Laughed out of the scientific community when he attempts to show his findings, he only finds work as a gardener.
-However, a freak lightning storm strikes Smithers' plant ray-gun, allowing it to control and animate plant life.
-With his "Vege-ray" and a disguise as Plantman, Smithers seeks revenge on his former employers, but he is stopped by the Human Torch.
-Plantman attempts revenge on the Human Torch which ends with Plantman's arrest.
-He breaks out of jail, however, and travels to the southwestern United States to grow more plants, this time with his own spliced cells.
-Here he had partial control, but was also sensitive to the plant's whims.
-When at one point he thought he had killed Tony Stark, he decided to go directly for world domination, but was foiled by Iron Man.
+Samuel Smithers is an assistant botanist who invented a device capable of communicating with plants.
+Mocked for his accomplishments, he becomes a criminal after lightning strikes his device and gives it the additional ability to manipulate and animate plants.

-Count Nefaria breaks the Plantman and several others out of prison to serve as his lieutenants to help bolster his prominence in the Maggia crime family.
-To this end, Plantman, the original Eel, the original Porcupine, the original Unicorn and the Scarecrow capture the mutant team the X-Men in an extortion attempt, but the mutants defeat their captors.
-Plantman manages to pilfer technology from the Maggia before his escape, using it to create a monstrous Leviathan out of animated seaweed to terrorize London.
-It is stopped by Namor and Triton of the Inhumans, but Plantman escapes.
+Plantman later comes to serve Count Nefaria and the Maggia, but is defeated by the X-Men.
+He steals technology from the Maggia and creates a monstrous seaweed Leviathan which is stopped by Namor and Triton.

 Plantman has often used plant "simuloids" to create duplicates of himself for mercenary endeavors, raising quick cash to continue his research.
 One of the first known activities of his simuloids was to join his former allies and the original Viper in a crime wave under the command of the Cowled Commander (only to be stopped by Captain America and the Falcon).
 Another time, a simuloid kidnapped wealthy businessman Kyle Richmond (Nighthawk) for ransom, but Nighthawk's allies in the Defenders helped rescue him, and Nebulon subdued the simuloid.
 Spider-Man and the Falcon discovered an exotic plant-breeding nursery where they encountered and defeated the caretaking Plantman-simuloid.
 Another Plantman-simuloid's scheme to rob a bank was thwarted by two of the Micronauts.